 - When your ancestors own land, try to find the deeds that document them buying or inheriting the land, and also what happened to the land when they died.
 Tax records should be searched since someone has to pay taxes on the land.
 Remember that if taxes are not paid, that land will be sold at a Sheriff’s auction, and many of those sales are published in local newspapers every tax year.

 - Deeds will often provide the history of the land, and also include the book and page number for referenced deeds (although in these examples that detail was not given).

 - Deeds will sometimes mention that the land is being sold as a result of a court decree, and in those cases will (in most cases) provide the exact case number.
 You’ll want to find that court record.

 Much of deed research will include searching through very dry records that describe the boundaries of land and the legal transfer of ownership, and many provide no information about families or relationships whatsoever.
 The victory will come to those researchers diligent enough to keep searching in spite of that.

-There are several good books and training available to help you understand deed records and how to use them.
-I encourage you to learn that information before you dive in, or else, you’ll be looking at a lot of documents that you don’t understand.
+There are several good books and lots of training available to help you understand deed records and how to use them.
+One of my favorites is the Deed Records course offered by the National Genealogical Society.
+I encourage you to learn about using deed records before you dive in, or else, you’ll be looking at a lot of documents that you don’t understand.
 Those of you who have had incredible discoveries through deed records, I’d love to hear about it in the comments.